kurtve/Backend/README.md

 user_id | integer - user id of user
 profile_id | integer - id of profile
 posting_id | integer - id of posting
-mark | integer - +1 or -1 if user liked/disliked posting
+mark | integer - +1 or -1 if user liked/disliked posting or profile

 ----